Voter turnout: Measuring turnout

 Differing methods of measuring voter turnout can contribute to reported differences between nations.
 There are difficulties in measuring both the numerator, the number of voters who cast votes, and the denominator, the number of voters eligible to vote.
+Surveys can result in inaccurate voter turnout estimates.
+In Sweden, validated individual-level turnout data is available for a subset of general and European Parliament elections, taken from Swedish election registers.